-Pierce Transit believes that good data lead to good decisions.
+Pierce Transit believes that making good decisions requires good data.
 Under that framework, the agency recognizes statewide goals and policies in addition to agency specific key performance indicators (KPI's) that are upheld to provide the excellent service area residents have come to expect.
 Local performance standards focus on both transit performance for the three primary transit services (Fixed Route, Demand Response. and Vanpool), as well as for the specific hierarchy of fixed route lines.
 Performance is evaluated when considering major or minor service changes.